DimitrisPOL/TouristLocationsMarker-Xamarin/README.md

 ## Features of TouristGuide Android App:
 - Explore Tourist Attractions in Greece:
   -  Displays tourist attractions on a map with interactive markers.
-  -  Users can click on a marker to view more details about the location.
+  -  Users can click on a marker to view more details about the location including an image as well as text & audio description.

-- Multimedia Information for Each Location:
-  -  View images of the tourist sights.
-  -  Read detailed descriptions of each location.
-  -  Play sound recordings that describe the sights.
-- Automatic Audio Playback Based on Location:
+- Automatic Audio Playback Based on current Location:
-  -  The sound recording automatically plays when the user is near a specific attraction.
+  -  The app tracks the user’s current location and plays the sound recording automatically when the user is near a specific attraction.
-- Current Location Integration:
-  -  The app tracks the user’s current location and interacts with nearby tourist sights.

 ## Features of LocationsMarker API (Admin Web Application):

 - Manage Tourist Attractions:
-    Administrators can add, edit, or delete tourist attraction locations for the app.
+  -  Administrators can add, edit, or delete tourist attraction locations for the app.

-- Comprehensive Location Data:
   -  Manage details like the name, area, postal code, and description of each tourist attraction.
   -  Upload images and sound recordings to provide a richer user experience.